-The controversial couple recently bought a shopfront on Mermaid Beach on the Gold Coast, which they opened to the public last week as a fish and chip joint called The Shack Takeaway.
+The controversial couple bought a shopfront on Mermaid Beach on the Gold Coast, which they opened to the public in February as a fish and chip joint called The Shack Takeaway.

 That’s not all, folks.

-The Shack Take Away menu lists an “espresso” separately to a “short black” even though they are actually the same thing, and has “large” sizes for a long black.
+The Shack Takeaway menu also listed an “espresso” separately from a “short black” even though they are actually the same thing, and has “large” sizes for a long black.

-It also says alternative milks cost “$0.8c” which simply does not make numerical cents.
+It also said alternative milk costs “$0.8c” which simply does not make numerical cents.
 The correct way to write the value would be “$0.8” or “80c”.

 Some people noted that 80c is pretty expensive, too.

 “Also 80c for plant milk?
-Absolute rip off lmao,” one comment said.
+Absolute rip off lmao,” one commenter said.

 “$50 for a fam pack AND you have to undergo the humiliation of entering this store.
 Should be free,” another wrote.